The Efficient Hunter

 I have now changed that.
 With a framework that helps me improve as a hunter.
 It helps me become more efficient.

-And I hope my approach will help you.
-In a big, structural way.
+I hope my approach will help you.
+Either in a big, structural way.
 Or as food for thought and new perspectives.

 We'll start at the beginning.
 The summer morning I shot my first roe-buck.